The Perfect Bloody Mary Mix to Vodka Ratio: Expert Guide & Tips

 • ¼ tsp cayenne (adjust to taste)

-Store in an airtight container—label it clearly and keep it near your bar setup.
+Store in an airtight container—label it clearly and keep it near your bar setup for quick access.

 Storage Tips for Mix and Vodka